patmeh1/MAF_SqlAgent_demo/README.md

 pip install -r requirements.txt
 ```

+**Note:** This will install:
+- Microsoft Agent Framework and dependencies
+- Azure OpenAI SDK
+- Flask web framework
+- Database connectors
+- And other required packages

 ### 8. Run the Application

 ```bash
 python app.py
 ```

-The application will start on `http://localhost:5000`
+The application will start on `http://localhost:5001` with the multi-agent system enabled.

 ## 💬 Using the Application

-1. Open your browser and navigate to `http://localhost:5000`
+1. Open your browser and navigate to `http://localhost:5001`
 2. Type natural language questions in the chat input
-3. Press Enter or click Send
+3. The system automatically routes your query to the appropriate agent
-4. View the generated SQL query, results, and natural language explanation
+4. View the response with agent information and results
+5. Mix database queries with general questions seamlessly!

 ### Example Questions

+#### SQL Agent Queries (Database)
 - "Show me all products"
 - "What are the top 5 most expensive products?"
 - "How many customers do we have in each country?"